When did having fun become so expensive?

 4) Be a joiner in reducing the costs of fun.

 I am not saying that you should become a colonial-era furniture builder.
-(You should, it is just off-topic right now.)
+(You should become a joiner, it is just off-topic right now.)
 I’m saying that you should get involved.
 Find like-minded people and join in.
 Think about volunteer groups, political organizations, recreation leagues, foundations, clubs, lodges, etc.

 If you join a softball league, knitting circle, or Friends of the 18th Avenue Drain Inlet, you will probably have to pay some dues or help out it different ways, but think about all of the fun you can get out of it.